jahinzee/metis-ii/README.md

    rebasing.

 > [!NOTE]
-> If you are rebasing from Kinoite, there's a chance there may be some Flatpaks preinstall that
+> If you are rebasing from Kinoite, there's a chance there may be some Flatpaks preinstalled that
 > overlap with the base images' apps.
 You should remove them before continuing:
 > ```sh
 > flatpak list --columns=application | xargs flatpak uninstall -y